SSwetha05/Integrating-ARDL-and-LSTM-for-WTI-Price-Forecasting/README.md

 **Conclusion**
 The ARDL model offered a theoretical basis for exploring the short-term and long-term relationships between crude oil pricing and macroeconomic variables, but it is not primarily designed for multi-step forecasting.
-Therefore, once cointegration from  the ARDL model was confirmed, the LSTM model was created by including additional variables such as Copper, S&P 500 Index, US CPI, and US 10-Year Treasury Yield.
-This was done to implement an effective method to forecast crude oil prices.
-The objective to utilize LSTM to provide predictive ability from a practical perspective to build upon the theoretical explanation provided by ARDL was fulfilled.
+The LSTM model complemented the econometric insights of the ARDL analysis by capturing non-linear and temporal patterns, enabling effective short-term and multi-step forecasting of crude oil prices.
+Overall, the hybrid ARDL–LSTM framework successfully integrates economic theory with data-driven prediction, fulfilling the study’s objective of combining interpretability with practical forecasting performance.